 About the Author

-Clay Scroggin has worked in the Human Resource and Payroll Software Industry for more than fifteen years.
-During that time Clay and those who have worked for him, have sold and implemented hundreds of HR professionals with their HR software needs.
-In 2007 Clay began working on Comparehris.com, a site dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.
-The site contains several tools to assist HR professionals with their HR software research including: a HRIS HRMS Software Selection Tool, and Human Resource Management articles.
+Clay Scroggin worked in the Human Resource and Payroll Software Industry for more than fifteen years.
+During that time, Clay and those who worked with him, assisted hundreds of HR professionals with their HR software needs.
+In 2007, Clay began working oncompareHRIS.com, a site dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.
+The site contains several tools to assist HR professionals with their software research including a Software Selection Tool, and Human Resource related articles.

 Additional Articles you may find Helpful: